Spelmo/CSS-landing-page-with-tabs/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README will bring you joy and happiness.

-Things you may want to cover:
+Things I may want to cover, but I'm doing it because I have to:

-* Ruby version
+* Ruby version 2.5.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Team members: Marie-Charlotte Le Morvan (aka 'Goddess'), François De Saporta (aka 'Troll'), Charles Belpois (aka 'Troll Whisperer').
+Needless to say who decided the nicknames for everybody.

-* How to run the test suite
+* Link to the heroku app : https://css-workout.herokuapp.com/

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+BEWARE : this app is not just gorgeous, it's simply the best.
+Sunglasses recommended.